RavEngine/RavEngine/README.md

 6. Flexible and fast declarative user interface system based on HTML and CSS (RmlUi)
 7. Support for SVGs in the UI and for textures
 8. High-performance easy-to-use multiplayer networking system (Valve GameNetworkingSockets)
-9. Full FSM animation blending tree system
+9. FSM animation blending tree system
 10. Compute shader mesh skinning with automatic batching
 11. Software instrument synthesis and MIDI playback (sfizz)
+12. Graph-based composable Audio effect system (LabSound)
-12. CI/CD-friendly build process powered by CMake
+13. CI/CD-friendly build process powered by CMake
-13. Quality-of-life features like automatic incremental shader compilation
+14. Quality-of-life features like automatic incremental shader compilation

 Note: RavEngine does not have a graphical editor.